Core self-evaluations: Locus of control

 The locus of control construct indicates a tendency for individuals to attribute life's events to their own doing or to outside forces beyond their control.
 There are two basic classifications of locus of control: internals and externals.
 Internals believe they control their own environment whereas externals believe outside forces control their lives.
 Those with an internal locus of control are more likely to be satisfied with their job and life because they believe in their own control over the situation.

 Neuroticism

 Neuroticism is an enduring tendency to experience unpleasant emotions (e.g., anger, anxiety, depression) easily.
-Those high in neuroticism react more negatively to stress, are prone to anxiety, and susceptible to feelings of helplessness.
+Those high in neuroticism react more negatively to stress, are prone to anxiety, and are susceptible to feelings of helplessness.
 Neuroticism, when examined as part of core self-evaluations, is conceptualized as the opposite of emotional stability (i.e., non-neuroticism).
 In fact, because neuroticism and emotional stability are simply labels for two sides of the same trait, they are often used interchangeably in literature.